JWiliams/csc321/hw4/README.md

 The display
 ### output.svg
 This is a diagram of the outcome of graph2.py.
 This was created with a module called Graphviz.
-The graph is really wide so you would have to scroll.